YIJING DAO

 Studies of the I Ching: I. A replication [PDF]

 A study by Lance Storm and Michael A Thalbourne of the University of Adelaide to determine whether transliminality 'might function as a connecting principle between paranormal effects and other personality variables', where transliminality is defined as 'a hypothesised tendency for psychological material to cross thresholds into or out of consciousness'.
-Unbelievably dense bunch of probabilistic twaddle from 'The Journal of Parapsychology', Vol. 65, June 2001, pp 105–124.
+Unbelievably dense bunch of probabilistic twaddle from 'The Journal of Parapsychology' 65 (June 2001), pp 105–124.
 One might think parapsychology was a science after reading this, as opposed to a doss option at college.
 A marginally interesting look into a discipline that has elevated the art of getting little or no tangible results to the status of seeming important and worthy of 19 pages to describe it.
 Further parapsychology papers involving the I Ching are detailed in the references, if you're at all interested.

 On Harmony as Transformation: Paradigms from the I Ching [PDF]

-A 23-page article by Chung-ying Cheng of the University of Hawaii, from 'New Asia Academic Bulletin', Vol. 7 (1988), pp 225–247.
-This paper was also published in 'Journal of Chinese Philosophy' 16:2 (1989), pp 125–158.
+A 23-page article by Chung-ying Cheng of the University of Hawaii, from 'New Asia Academic Bulletin' 7 (1988), pp 225–247.
+This paper was also published in 'Journal of Chinese Philosophy' 16.2 (1989), pp 125–158.
 The 'Journal of Chinese Philosophy' is edited by Cheng.
 Curious how little this paper ends up saying.
 The two instances of the character for 'harmony' in the Zhouyi, in hexagrams 58/1 and 61/2, are not discussed.

 The Unity of Yin and Yang: A Philosophical Assessment [PDF]

-A 14-page article by Thaddeus T'ui-chieh Hang of the National Chengchi University of Taipei, from 'New Asia Academic Bulletin', Vol. 7 (1988), pp 211–224.
-(This and the above paper were from a monograph entitled 'Harmony and Strife: Contemporary Perspectives, East and West', edited by Shu-hsien Liu and Robert E Allinson.
-All the papers from it are online.)
+A 14-page article by Thaddeus T'ui-chieh Hang of the National Chengchi University of Taipei, from 'New Asia Academic Bulletin' 7 (1988), pp 211–224.
+(This and the above paper were from a monograph entitled 'Harmony and Strife: Contemporary Perspectives, East and West', edited by Shu-hsien Liu and Robert E Allinson.)

 The Narrative Model of Yijing [PDF]